campoy/go-tooling-workshop/1-source-code/1-workspace/2-tooling.md

 <details>

-There's many of these directories, on of them is `image/internal/imageutil`.
+There's many of these directories, one of them is `image/internal/imageutil`.

 ```
 package imageutil